"Quality Outdoor Living Since 1995"

 Lower Home Value Impact

 Appraisers and realtors treat polycarbonate patio covers differently than permanent structures.
-A well-built aluminum or glass patio cover adds to your home’s assessed value and often recoups 60–80% of its cost at resale.
+A well-built aluminum or glass patio cover adds real, lasting value and appeal to your home.
 Polycarbonate covers are generally viewed as temporary improvements — similar to a canvas awning — and add little to home value at sale.

 Aluminum patio cover installation in the Okanagan

-An aluminum patio cover built for Okanagan conditions — rated for full snow loads and designed to last 30–50+ years.
+An aluminum patio cover built for Okanagan conditions — over-built for BC winters and designed to last for decades.

 Polycarbonate vs Glass vs Aluminum Patio Covers